simondlevy/CppSockets/README.md

     client.receiveData(message, 100);
 ```

-The class header and implementation code is in the <b>sockets</b> folder, which
+The class header code is in the <b>sockets</b> folder, which you can copy/paste
-you can copy/paste into your own project.
+into your own project.